vivien/i3blocks-contrib/openvpn/README.md

 interval=20
 ```

-Note: devices in configuration file should be named with their number (ex: tun0, tap1)
+Note: devices in configuration file should be named with their number (ex: tun0, tap1),
+as dynamic devices are not supported.

 # Options